-Plumbing Leak Sensor Installation Coburg, OR
+Plumbing Leak Sensor Installation Serving Coburg, OR

 Most home water damage doesn't start with a dramatic burst — it starts with a slow drip under a sink, behind a water heater, or at a washing-machine hose that no one sees for days.
 Point leak sensors are small, inexpensive devices placed exactly where leaks begin, and they sound an alarm and alert your phone the instant they detect water on the floor.
-For a fraction of the cost of a whole-home system, they turn the most common slow leaks into an early warning instead of a rotted cabinet or a soaked {city} ceiling below.
+For a fraction of the cost of a whole-home system, they turn the most common slow leaks into an early warning instead of a rotted cabinet or a soaked Coburg ceiling below.

 We place sensors at the spots that statistically leak first — under kitchen and bathroom sinks, at the base of the water heater, behind the washing machine, at the dishwasher and refrigerator lines, and near any sump or basement fixture.
 The sensors are wireless and battery-powered, so there's no drilling or wiring, and they tie into the same app ecosystem as a smart shutoff valve.
-A leak at any monitored point pushes an immediate alert with the location, so you know it's the water heater and not the dishwasher before you're even home across {county}.
+A leak at any monitored point pushes an immediate alert with the location, so you know it's the water heater and not the dishwasher before you're even home across Lane County.

 Leak sensors are the affordable entry point to water-damage protection, and they pair naturally with an automatic shutoff valve — the sensor detects, and the valve closes the main.
 On their own they give you the minutes that matter, letting you shut a fixture stop or the main before a slow leak becomes a claim.
-We place them where your home is actually vulnerable, set up the alerts, and show you how to respond, so a drip behind the {areas} water heater becomes a phone notification instead of a surprise flood.
+We place them where your home is actually vulnerable, set up the alerts, and show you how to respond, so a drip behind the Coburg water heater becomes a phone notification instead of a surprise flood.

-Signs you need leak sensor installation
+Signs it's time for leak sensor installation

 Appliances that leak unattended